Grounds and Facilities poster

 • It is desirable to take Physics and/or Computer Science.

-A number of our international candidates (from countries where you study a wide range of subjects at school in the final two years) take part in Mathematics competitions as a way to focus on extending mathematical knowledge and ability, IB students are welcome with Higher Level Mathematics Analysis and Approaches (see the maths note on our IB page).
+A number of our international candidates (from countries where you study a wide range of subjects at school in the final two years) take part in Mathematics competitions as a way to focus on extending mathematical knowledge and ability.

 All students applying to the University of Cambridge for Computer Science sit an admissions assessment called the Test of Mathematics for University Admissions (TMUA).
 This is the same at all Cambridge Colleges.
 The test provider has changed since last year so note that the logistics for sitting the TMUA will be different for Oct 2024 applicants to previous arrangements for this test.